How can God be three Persons and one God at the same time? What is the Trinity?

 God is 3 in 1.

-God is three Persons - the Father, the Son, and the Holy Spirit.
-But He is not three gods.
+God is three Persons: the Father, the Son, and the Holy Spirit.
+But He isn't three gods.
 When we say God is three Persons, we don't mean that He is three people or men.
-He is God!
-By person, we mean that the Father, Son, and Spirit are real beings.
+By "person," we mean that the Father, Son, and Spirit are real beings.
 Each is fully God.
-Each person of God does different things, but all together they are one God.
-God is three-in-one, called the Trinity.
+Each Person of God does different things, but all together they are one God.
+God is three in one, called the Trinity.
 The Trinity describes the three different Persons of our one God.

 The Trinity is like water.
-Water can be a liquid, a solid (ice), or a gas (steam), but it is still only one thing—water.
+Water can be a liquid, a solid (ice), or a gas (steam), but it's still only one thing—water.
 The Trinity is also like a family.
-A family can have a father, a mother, and a child, but it is still only one thing together—a single family.
-Of course, these examples cannot fully explain the Trinity.
+A family can have a father, a mother, and a child, but it's still only one thing together—a single family.
+Of course, these examples can't fully explain the Trinity.
 God is greater than we can fully understand.
-The Trinity is hard to understand, but we believe it is true because God tells us He is three-in-one in the Bible.
+The Trinity is hard to understand, but we believe it's true because God tells us He is three in one in the Bible.

-- "So go and make followers of all people in the world.
-Baptize them in the name of the Father and the Son and the Holy Spirit" (Matthew 28:19, NCV).
+"So you must go and make disciples of all nations.
+Baptize them in the name of the Father and of the Son and of the Holy Spirit" (Matthew 28:19).